02 Nov Why We Don’t Feel We Can Achieve Big Goals, and What the Real Barrier Is

 A bit of context, about 15 years ago I got inspired by this “regular guy”…who became a millionaire in a year using the law of attraction….I set the same goal, but I was sick with fear most of the time, had no plan then didn’t reach my goal.
 I had a lot of shame and self-hatred after that.

-So, why don’t we feel we can achieve big goals?
+Why don’t we feel we can achieve big goals?

 How incremental goals build your self-belief